You want to be rich. Perhaps you plan to be very wealthy indeed.

 Bitches honies that swollen to riches…

-Mr Nas is a bit weak in rhyming the clothes he’s trying with those that he’s buying, but then he doesn’t need to try too hard – Nas knows we’ve all dreamed of being rich.
-He just has to flick the switch.
+Mr Nas is a bit weak in rhyming the clothes he’s trying with those that he’s buying, but then he doesn’t need to try too hard.

 At the very least, being wealthy gets you:

-- A swimming pool full of girls in bikinis
+• A swimming pool full of beautiful people in their skimpies

 The downsides of being wealthy

-I’ve met a fair few rich people over the years, mainly through work, and I’ve also read widely on the subject, and I feel confident in listing these negatives.
+Even making your own money won’t necessarily make you happy.
+I’ve met a fair few rich people over the years, mainly through work, and I’ve also read widely on the subject.
+And I feel confident in listing these negatives.

-(For clarity, I’m talking about being really rich – £10 million / $15 million net worth or more).
+(I’m mostly talking about being really rich here – at least £10 million / $15 million net worth.)

-After a surprisingly low point, more money doesn’t make you happier.
+Once you’re earning a surprisingly modest amount of the stuff, researchers say making more money doesn’t make you happier.
 Rich people get depressed, just like the middle classes.
-True, there’s no evidence that money actually makes you unhappy (although one rich man is giving it all away) but it could distract you from fixing your real problems.
+True, there’s no evidence that money actually makes you unhappy, but it could distract you from fixing your real problems.
+That said, more recent research suggests earning more money can make you happier – so who knows?
+And being poor is definitely hard work.
+So some money is definitely better than none.

 The end of your goals and ambitions